pantheon-systems/documentation/source/content/guides/wordpress-developer/03-wordpress-development-versions.md

 anchorid: wordpress-development-versions
 ---

+This section provides information on how to test WordPress core versions.

-Pantheon provides [one-click updates](/core-updates) for WordPress core within the Site Dashboard for officially launched versions once they have been merged into our [upstream](https://github.com/pantheon-systems/WordPress).
+Pantheon provides [one-click updates](/core-updates) for WordPress within the Site Dashboard for officially launched WordPress core versions.
+One-click updates for core versions are only available after the new version has been merged into our [upstream](https://github.com/pantheon-systems/WordPress).
 You can test development versions of WordPress by updating through the WordPress Dashboard or via Git.

 <Alert title="Warning" type="danger">